DOMESTIC VIOLENCE MYTHS

 Fact: Elder abuse is on the rise.
 As the population grows older, so do instances of abuse against older people, especially women.
-The abuse takes many forms, such as physical abuse, sexual abuse, and emotional abuse.
-Two other common forms of elder abuse are neglect (such as failure to provide food, clothing, personal care, or access to health care) and financial abuse (such as stealing of money or property, committing fraud through undue influence, or withholding funds for necessary medical supplies and food).
-The vast majority of elder abuse is perpetrated by a family member, in order to gain and maintain power and control in the relationship.
+The abuse takes many forms, such as physical abuse, sexual abuse or emotional abuse.
+Two other common forms of elder abuse are neglect (such as failure to provide food, clothing, personal care or access to health care) and financial abuse (such as stealing of money or property, committing fraud through undue influence or withholding funds for necessary medical supplies and food).
+The vast majority of elder abuse is perpetrated by a family member in order to gain and maintain power and control in the relationship.

 Myth: Children who are raised in an abusive household, but are not abused themselves, are not affected by the abuse.